 Another 16 were confirmed dead in the southern city of Kaohsiung.

 The temperature in Taipei city fell to a 16-year low of 4C (39F) on Sunday, and many homes in Taiwan lack central heating.

 Many victims reportedly had heart trouble and shortness of breath.

 "In our experience, it's not the actual temperature but the sudden drop that's too sudden for people's circulatory systems,'' said a city official quoted by AP news agency.

 In South Korea, more than 500 domestic and international flights have been cancelled in Jeju as the island, known for balmy weather and beaches, saw -6C weather.
-The airport was due to reopen last night.
+The airport was due to reopen on Monday night.

 Thousands of tourists were left stranded over the weekend.
 Yonhap news agency reported that local officials were scrambling to find transport and accommodation.

 In Hong Kong, residents shivered in 3C, the lowest temperature there in nearly 60 years.

 Parts of Guangzhou and Shenzhen in southern China have also seen the rare appearance of snow, while the southern Japanese island of Okinawa has seen sleet for the first time ever, report Chinese and Japanese media.